csci104/site/labs/lab7/index.md

 The first correct solution we will hit is 1, 3, 0, 2.

-#### 3.1 - Sudoku
+#### 2: Sudoku

 [Sudoku](http://www.websudoku.com/) is a popular puzzle game involving a 9x9 grid and the numbers 1-9.
 The goal of the game is to fill board such that each row, column, and 3x3 box have the numbers 1-9 with no repeats.
 We will be programming a sudoku solver for lab.

 Sudoku boards always start with some numbers in place, but mostly 0's which represent squares we need to solve for.

-In `lab9/sudoku.cpp`, you will find some functions to get you started.
+In `sudoku.cpp`, you will find some functions to get you started.
 Your task is to implement `solveHelper()` called by `solve()`.
 You may change the parameters as you like.
 We suggest taking in the row and column of the grid space you're trying to solve.

 The basic strategy is as follows: